Concept of the RWTH U3 Groups

 Each of the three daycare centers has child-appropriate spaces and equipment and a corresponding playground.
 The group daycare providers are not direct university employees – they are self-employed and work for RWTH.
 This means that parents can directly negotiate a supervision contract with the childcare providers, determining the number of supervisory hours and more.

-The U3 group supervision offers parents an ideal framework for daycare all year round, as they are only closed during RWTH's Christmas break and other group-specific times.
+The U3 group supervision offers parents an ideal framework for daycare all year round, as they are only closed during Christmas break and other group-specific times.

 Dedication of Daycare Providers